Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 Insensitive Medical Professionals

-Very often, the medical professionals instead of easing a patients pain and terror only further adds to the hopelessness by their harmful comments.
+Very often, the medical professionals instead of easing a patient’s pain and terror only further add to the hopelessness with their harmful comments.

 The first doctor said that this condition happens for no reason (that’s what idiopathic means) and nothing could be done now as I was done growing.
 I was nearly 17 years old.
 But still advised us to go to the Orthopedic Hospital.